Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 ## Features remaining

+* can declare long as field?
+* index struct assignment failed
-* return byte with casts?
+* return 0 from pointer